joesdesk/scraping_studentsreviews/README.md

 To run the scraper to obtain the links, run
 ```
 cd path/to/repository/
-scrapy crawl via_search -o 'via_search.csv'
+scrapy crawl via_search -o 'data/via_search.csv'
-scrapy crawl via_listing -o 'via_listing.csv'
+scrapy crawl via_listing -o 'data/via_listing.csv'
 ```

-This creates two csv's in the root of the repository.
+This creates two csv's in the data folder of the repository.
 The csv's only have one column which contain the links.
 The column has a header named `link`.

 ### Creating a list of full comment pages
 Once a list of institutions has been created, we remove duplicates that might have resulted from our aggressive search for a list of colleges.
-We then have a list of urls containing information about the institution.
+We then have a list of URLs containing information about the institution.
 Oddly enough, some are aliases of each other.
-To remedy this, we follow the url on the page to itself so we get the 'official' url.
+To remedy this, we follow the url on the page to itself so we get the 'official' URL.
 We then go through a second round of duplicate removal.
-The first page containing a summary of the comments can be obtained by making a tweak to the 'official' url.
+The first page containing a summary of the comments can be obtained by making a tweak to the 'official' URL.

 To run the scraper to obtain the links to the colleges.
 ```
-scrapy crawl comment_pages -o 'comment_pages.csv'
+scrapy crawl comment_pages -o 'data/comment_pages.csv'
 ```

-This creates a the csv `comment_pages.csv` in the root directory containing the list of URLs for each institution.
+This creates a the csv `comment_pages.csv` in the `data` directory containing the list of URLs for each institution.

 ## via the Cloud: Amazon EC2